2025 Jordanian Third Division League

-The 2025 Jordanian Third Division League season will begin on 24 July 2025 and conclude on 30 September 2025.
+The 2025 Jordanian Third Division League season began on 24 July 2025 and concluded on 30 September 2025.

 Format

 The league consists of 52 teams divided into 12 groups of 4, 5 or 6 teams according to geographical distribution.
 The first and second placed teams in each group, as well as the best 8 third-placed teams, qualify to the round of 32.

 The round of 32 and round of 16 matches will be held in a single-match knockout system, while the rest of the tournament consists of a two-legged tie system.
 If a match ends in a draw, penalty kicks will be used directly to determine the winning team.

 The teams that qualify to the semi-finals of the competition get automatically promoted to the Jordanian Second Division League.

 Team changes

 The following teams have changed division since the 2024 season.